 Xiaomi creates its own TVs, but they are only available in limited areas, specifically China and India.
 Mi TVs usually run on the Android TV operating system, which allows you to stream media through many apps available on the Google Play Store.
 Recently, the company launched a massive 82-inch 8K TV that costs over $7,000.

 For Western markets, including the US, Xiaomi foregoes offering full televisions and instead offers media streamers.
 These devices also run on Android TV and are usually priced very competitively.
-The latest streamer from the brand is the Xiaomi Mi TV Stick, pictured above.
+A popular streamer from the brand is the Xiaomi Mi Box S, pictured above.

 Smart home products

 Xiaomi offers quite a few smart home products, many of which are available all over the world, including the US.
-The Mi Home Security Camera, pictured above, is one of the many products it offers.
+The Mi Smart Speaker, pictured above, is one of the many products it offers.

 There are also smart plugs, smart thermostats, smart bulbs, and many more products.
 However, only certain devices are available in specific areas, so you’ll need to do some searching to find what’s available to you.